ClickHouse/ClickHouse/docs/en/query_language/create.md

 User can have a default role which applies at user login.
 To set the default role, use the [SET DEFAULT ROLE](misc.md#set-default-role-statement) statement or the [ALTER USER](alter.md#alter-user-statement) statement.

+To revoke a role, use the [REVOKE](revoke.md) statement.

+To delete role, use the [DROP ROLE](misc.md#drop-role) statement.
+The deleted role is being automatically revoked from all the users and roles to which it was assigned.

 ### Example

 ```sql